 In this lesson, you'll learn how to build major scales.
 The scale is the building block for composing a piece of music.
 You'll find out how to construct a scale on any pitch.

 This lesson introduces you to the names of each member of the scale.
 Knowing these names will enable you to discuss the functions and roles of each pitch in any key.
 These concepts have roots in ancient Greece, so you'll learn a little about those who have influenced how people create music.

-Having covered major scales, today you'll examine the names of the major keys.
-You'll learn how to recognize the name of a key by the key signature.
-You'll also find out how to recognize a scale from the name of the key.
+Having covered major scales, you'll now examine the names of the major keys.
+You'll learn how to recognize the name of a key by the key signature and how to recognize a scale from the name of the key.

 This lesson will discuss the last musical element, harmony.
 It will focus on creating more than one pitch at a time—the layering of musical pitches.
 You'll begin by looking at two simultaneous pitches, known as intervals.

-You'll continue to explore intervals today, learning how to invert them, which is helpful when you work with chords.
+In this lesson, you'll continue to explore intervals.
+One thing you'll learn is how to invert them, which is helpful when you work with chords.
 You'll also discover how to build three note chords, which are called triads.